 - Airports as places where you can expect to be repeatedly accosted by evangelists, Hare Krishnas, political activists, and the like.
-Before the 1990s, this was common in American airports, which were generally considered "public forums" for free speech purposes.
+This was once common in American airports, which were generally considered "public forums" for free speech purposes.
 A 1992 Supreme Court ruling changed this, allowing airport authorities to make reasonable regulations to avoid congestion and disruption to air travelers, and 9/11 got rid of them for good.

 - While the scene is still funny, some of the vicarious thrill of Robert Stack's Foe-Tossing Charge in Airplane! is lost on a modern audience.
 A 1980s traveler really did have to pass through similar gauntlets of airport attention-seekers, and probably wanted to handle them in Rex Kramer's no-nonsense fashion.
 However, even if the setting is unfamiliar, the behaviour itself is recognisable to anyone who's ever walked down a pedestrianized high street.

 - There's even an episode of The Simpsons that gets in on this.
 Homer makes fun of all the people imploring him to love his neighbor until the two at the end of the line persuaded to join a cult.
 Another Simpsons episode inverted the trope with two American missionaries in suits showing up in an airport in India and one Indian muttering: "Oh, great...Christians."